 - Best suited for aggregated datasets.
 Don’t try to extract 2+ billion record finance table

-- Schedulable to refresh on a recurring basis
+- Can be scheduled to refresh on a recurring basis

 Tableau is not meant to be an ETL replacement.
 Get your data right in the source before even considering bringing it into Tableau.
-Incomplete datasets will look terrible.
+Incomplete datasets will look terrible when visualized.

 - Have a database view created that contains all of the logic you plan to use in Tableau